What Can Lower My Home Appraisal — And Can I Do Anything About It?

 Preparing your house for the appraisal should never involve last-minute renovations because you’ll rarely get back what you spend dollar for dollar.
 If you want to improve your home’s value long term you should plan projects well ahead of time.
 For the appraisal alone, focus on making the house look its best in its existing state, regardless of whether your bathroom or kitchen is outfitted with the latest trends.

-2. You have a lot of basement level square-footage.
+2. You have a lot of basement-level square footage

 No matter the quality of your finished basement, it’ll never be the same value as above-ground living for an appraiser.
 “Appraisers will take a baseline of say $100 a square foot for the above-grade space.
-And maybe the below-grade space is 70% or $70,” says Chuck Argianas, a professional appraiser with over 30 years experience valuing homes.
+And maybe the below-grade space is 70% or $70,” says Chuck Argianas, a professional appraiser with over 30 years of experience valuing homes.

 What can you do about it?

-You can’t move the location of your basement, but you can get an idea of how it’ll be appraised before it happens.
-If your basement has outside access, it might be appraised at a higher value.
 The lower it is below-grade, the less the square footage will likely appraise for.
 You can also consult with your real estate agent to find out how the appraiser will evaluate the basement so at least you’re not surprised by the results.

-3. Your appraiser included a bad apple in the comps pool.
+3. Your appraiser included a bad apple in the comps pool

-The comparable properties your appraiser selects will ultimately influence your home’s appraised value.
-Your appraiser will be skilled in selecting and reviewing comps, so most of the time, the sales data will be spot on.
-However, let’s say that there are two identical homes in the same location but the appraiser pulled the lower value of the two to appraise your home.
-Turns out one of them was a divorce sale and that’s the only reason it sold for less.
-Then you might have a case that would prompt an ethical appraiser to own up to the mistake and modify their report.
+However, let’s say that there are two identical homes in the same location, but the appraiser pulled the lower value of the two to appraise your home.
+It turns out one of them was a divorce sale.
+The owners were in a rush to sell to move on quickly, so it sold for less.
+In this case, you might have a case that would prompt an ethical appraiser to own up to the mistake and modify their report.

 What can you do about it?